Analysis of Operating Results (Quarter)

 Revenue

-• For the six months ended September 30, 2025, revenue increased by ¥248.8 billion (7.9%) year on year to ¥3,400.8 billion, marking a record high.
-All reportable segments posted higher revenue, with increases of ¥75.1 billion in the Distribution segment mainly due to solid increase in revenue from ICT related products for enterprise customers and recurring revenue products, ¥48.8 billion in the Consumer segment mainly due to increases in revenues from sales of goods and others, ¥37.1 billion in the Financial segment mainly due to an increase in gross merchandise value of QR code payments and credit card services conducted by PayPay Corporation and PayPay Card Corporation, ¥36.1 billion in the Enterprise segment mainly due to an increase in demand for solutions associated with digitalization, and ¥32.8 billion in the Media & EC segment mainly due to increased commerce revenue.
-The progress rate against the consolidated financial result forecast for the fiscal year ending March 31, 2026 is 50.8%, indicating steady progress.
+• For the nine months ended December 31, 2025, revenue increased by ¥383.9 billion (8.0%) year on year to ¥5,195.4 billion, marking a record high.
+All reportable segments posted higher revenue, with increases of ¥157.6 billion in the Distribution segment mainly due to solid increase in revenue from ICT related products for enterprise customers and recurring revenue products, ¥72.2 billion in the Consumer segment mainly due to increases in revenues from sales of goods and others and mobile, ¥59.6 billion in the Enterprise segment mainly due to an increase in demand for solutions associated with digitalization, ¥56.9 billion in the Financial segment mainly due to an increase in gross merchandise value of QR code payments and credit card services provided by PayPay Corporation and PayPay Card Corporation, and ¥9.4 billion in the Media & EC segment mainly due to increases in commerce revenue excluding ASKUL Corporation and strategy revenue, despite the impact of the system outage at ASKUL Corporation.
+In addition, backed by strong performance, the Company has upwardly revised its forecasts for the fiscal year ending March 31, 2026.

 Operating income